The Asia/Australia Travelling Series

 Okay so I’ve only been on one night out in Melbourne and one night out in Sydney during our trip, but Melbourne won HANDS DOWN.

-It must be something to do with friendly folks in the city and prettier surroundings, right?!
-ACTUALLY NO, it was because the bars we went to had an awesome atmosphere (Asian Beer Cafe and Melbourne Central, if any nosy parkers want to know)!
+It must be something to do with the mix of folks in the city and prettier surroundings, right?!
+ACTUALLY NO, it was because the bars we went to had an awesome atmosphere.

 5) The Great Ocean Road and the Apostles are a couple of hours drive away.